-COMPRESSOR-Part of a split system heat pump or air conditioner’s outdoor unit that controls the pressure applied to the refrigerant, necessary for taking heat to warm you home or getting rid of heat to keep you home cool.
+COMPRESSOR-Part of a split system heat pump or air conditioner’s outdoor unit that controls the pressure applied to the refrigerant, necessary for taking heat to warm your home or getting rid of heat to keep your home cool.

 CONDENSATION-Formed by more heating being absorbed into the air leaving less temperature to carry the water vapor produced in gas combustion to pass out the venting system.

 CONDENSER COIL-Part of the outdoor portion of a split system air conditioner or heat pump.
 By converting refrigerant that is in a gas form back to a liquid, the coil sends heat carried by the refrigerant to the outside.